What does a school need to participate?

 - Middle School Division: Open to teams of middle school students

-The early rounds of the competition are done online during weekends from the teams' home locations (schools, homes, libraries, etc.).
+The early rounds of the competition are done online during weekends in a six-hour period from the teams' home locations (schools, homes, libraries, etc.).
+A Coach chooses their team's six-hour competition period.

 Prior to the rounds, teams download "virtual image" representations of operating systems with known flaws, or cybersecurity "vulnerabilities."
 Teams must find the flaws while keeping computer functions ("services," such as email) working.
 Team progress is recorded by a central CyberPatriot scoring system.